tarwn/lessthandot-hugo/blogs/content/posts/2010-01-19-use-alter-table-alter-column-to-change-d.md

 **Msg 245, Level 16, State 1, Line 1

-Conversion failed when converting the varchar value &#8216;Jan 18 2010 5:12PM' to data type int.
+Conversion failed when converting the varchar value 'Jan 18 2010 5:12PM' to data type int.

 The statement has been terminated.**